basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 ### Checking a Type's Status

-You can check on the status of a bucket type using the `status <type>` command:
+You can check on the status---i.e. the configuration details---of a bucket type using the `status <type>` command:

 ```bash
 riak-admin bucket-type status my_bucket_type